myelo = the nerves of the spinal cord

 Chiari malformation does not always cause symptoms.
 When it causes no symptoms, it needs no treatment.
 When it causes progressive symptoms (symptoms that get worse over time), surgical treatment is recommended.
 Symptoms that can occur with Chiari malformations include repeated aspirations (breathing in saliva or food), apnea (pauses in breathing), neck pains, and weakness in the arms.
 Dr. Feldstein can help families and caregivers be alert for symptoms of Chiari malformation in an infant or child.

 Tethered cord, or a restriction on the movement of the spinal cord.
 This condition is of particular concern in a growing child.
 When it causes symptoms, surgery to release the tether is often recommended.
-Dr. Anderson carefully evaluates each child’s case and makes a recommendation for surgery or watchful monitoring.
-He monitors the child’s neurological function in office visits, and helps families and caregivers understand how to monitor the child’s development at home.
+The surgeon carefully evaluates each child’s case and makes a recommendation for surgery or watchful monitoring.
+The doctor monitors the child’s neurological function in office visits, and helps families and caregivers understand how to monitor the child’s development at home.

 Having a child with myelomeningocele can involve care decisions or challenges that families may feel unprepared for.
-As experienced and caring pediatric neurosurgeons, Drs.
-Anderson and Feldstein work as a part of each child’s treatment team, supporting the families of his young patients and providing the best possible care for the patients themselves.
+Our experienced and caring neurosurgeons work as a part of each child’s treatment team, supporting the families of his young patients and providing the best possible care for the patients themselves.
 With the right support, infants, children, and adults with myelomeningocele have the opportunity to lead healthy, productive, fulfilling lives.